-Also, their Hemp Shirts (of which I have one) are made of a combo of hemp and recycled polyester (which keeps it from wrinkling like hemp and other linens), that is eight times stronger than cotton.
+I also like their Hemp Shirts (of which I have one, when whey were prototyping clothing for women), made of a combo of hemp and recycled polyester (which keeps it from wrinkling like hemp and other linens), that is eight times stronger than cotton.
 I get lots of complements on it!

 Looking for more travel gifts ideas?